fbdtemme/bencode/_sources/usage/customization_points.rst.txt

 The first step to integrating a custom type is by providing which bencode data type it encodes to by specializing :cpp:class:`template <typename T> serialization_traits` for your type.

-Serialization traits has a single member of :cpp:enum:`bencode_type` that defines what bencode data type this type serializes to.
+Serialization traits has a single member :cpp:member:`type` of type :cpp:enum:`bencode_type` that defines what bencode data type this type serializes to.

 To make specialization of :cpp:class:`serialization_traits` easy a few helpers are provided.